Goldendoodles! Chances are you've probably seen one around.

 Teddy-bear Goldendoodles look just like teddy bears!
 Sometimes they are even hard to tell apart!

 A teddy-bear goldendoodle is a cross between a Poodle and an English Creme Golden Retriever.
-They have that boxier look.
+They tend to have that boxier look.

 Do Goldendoodle's get Curlier with Age?